Providing Help and Hope for Homeless Women and Children

 The face of homelessness in America is changing.
 Instead of the stereotypical disheveled middle-aged man with a bottle in a bag, the typical homeless person today may be a young woman with a baby in her arms and a toddler at her side.

-Crisis Shelter: Single women or families enter Open Arms through a five-night crisis shelter program.
+Crisis Shelter: Single women or single women with children enter Open Arms through a three-night crisis shelter program.
 After this, guests may choose not to stay, or to join our GROWING program.

-Growing: This program requires a commitment from the woman to set reasonable goals toward independent living and to actively pursue those goals.
-There are daily devotions; classes such as Goal Setting, Managing Finances and Job Search; a computerized Learning Center (for improving computer skills and/or preparing for a GED exam).
+GROWING (Graciously Restoring Our Women In Need of God): This program requires a commitment from the woman to set reasonable goals toward independent living and to actively pursue those goals.
+There are daily devotions, classes (such as Goal Setting, Managing Finances, and Job Search), and a computerized Learning Center (for improving computer skills and/or preparing for a GED exam).
 Residents must agree to keep their personal sleeping area clean, complete a housecleaning chore, and abide by a curfew.
 At 9:00 pm, after the children have been put to sleep, there is a Bible study.

-Wings: This one-year program is for women who want to take the time and effort to address underlying issues that caused her to be homeless.
+New Life Program: This one-year program is for women who want to take the time and effort to address underlying issues that caused her to be homeless.
 Women in the program have access to additional resources such as addiction recovery classes, individual and group counseling, GROWING in Christ discipleship classes, and other individualized help.
-WINGS also is descriptive of the nature and result of the program.
+New Life is descriptive of the nature and result of the program.
 Women who complete this program have been given the skills to live an independent and stable lifestyle.

 Read the inspiring story of a former Open Arms resident.

 “Create in me a clean heart oh God, and renew a steadfast spirit in me.”
 That is Psalm 51:10, and it’s my prayer.